 - Hub Guitar

-Here is a list of the best online guitar lessons that will train you to become a great guitarist and help you start playing guitar today!
+Here is a list of the best online guitar lessons that will train you to become a great guitarist and teach you to start playing guitar today!

 GuitarTricks has the best lesson program.
 I’ve used and looked at a ton of different lesson websites and I think Guitar Tricks is by far the best especially for beginners.